openoms/lightning-node-management/README.md

 ## Lightning Network routing fees

-Lightning fees are related to the amount routed.
+Unlike with on-chain transactions (where the fee is paid for the bytes the transaction takes up in a block) Lightning Network fees are related to the amount routed.
 There are two fee components:
 * base fee (base_fee_msat).
 The default is 1000 millisat, which means 1 satoshi fee per every routed payment.
 * proportional fee (fee_rate) which is set to the minimum by default in lnd: 0.000001.
 This means there is an additional 1 sat charged for every million satoshis in the routed payment.

+There is no fee in a direct channel between two peers.

 To change routing fees of your node use the command: https://api.lightning.community/#updatechannelpolicy